hmdc/r-at-iqss-gitbook/deploy/UseShinyExampleAsTemplate.md

 Go to [heroku-docker-r-example-app](https://github.com/hmdc/heroku-docker-r-example-app) and generate a new repository using _Use this template_.

 Migrating a pre-existing R Shiny application requires a few more steps.
-The following workflow is our preferred and supported method, but, for the adventurous, all you need is the `Dockerfile` and `heroku.yml` from the repository.
+The following workflow is our preferred and supported method, but, for the adventurous, all you need is the `Dockerfile`, `heroku.yml` and `run.R` files from the repository.

+{% hint style="warning" %}
+You *must* have run.R present in any Shiny project for it to run on Heroku
+{% endhint %}

 Clone the newly created repository and add your pre-existing code.